Making the most of your TPE feedback sessions

 Your marker may have made reference to your TPE case study technique as well as your TPE technical and professional skills.
 Take these comments on-board and consider what you need to improve on.
 It may only be some elements of your technique which need to be tweaked.

-This is provided within your Case Study Skills 2 exercise document – Exercise 2, which is included within your block 1 material.
+This is provided within your Case Study Skills 2 exercise document, which is included in your block 1 material.
 You will be directed to this during your mock 1 debrief and it can be used for all subsequent mock reflections.

 - a clear understanding of the steps you need to take to improve your performance.
 This may include revision activities and exam technique; and